gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    In order to visualize
-    the trajectory of the atoms during the minimization, let us add the following command to the input file in order to print the atom positions every 10 steps in a .trr trajectory file:
+    To visualize the trajectory of the atoms during the minimization, let us also add the following command to the input
+    file:

 ..  code-block:: bw
-    :caption: *to be copied in inputs/min.mdp*

     nstxout = 10

 ..  container:: justify

+    The *nstxout* parameter requests GROMACS to print the atom positions every 10 steps in a *.trr* trajectory file that can be read by VMD.
 We now have a very minimalist input script, let us try it.
 From the terminal, type:

 ..  code-block:: bash